This blog post has been revamped and updated for the latest 2023-2027 English study design.

 Women of Troy Essay Topic Breakdown

-And, if you're studying a text you hate (ugh!) be sure to check out Lavinia's guide which teaches you how to do well even when you don't like your text!
+And, if you're studying a text you hate (ugh!), learn how to do well even when you don't like your text!

 5. How To Write a Text Response